 The following guidelines are meant to help you with your preparations to present at the conference.
 Should you have additional questions after reading these guidelines, please contact the OLC Conference Management Team at firstname.lastname@example.org.

 Let’s work together to create some buzz about your participation in this conference!
 Please promote your own presentation as well as the conference in general to your colleagues and social networks.
-Download our presenter promo kit (coming soon) to help!
-The Twitter handle is @OLCToday; the hashtag for this conference is #OLCInnovate.
+Refer to our presenter promo kit page to help!
+The Twitter handle is @OLCToday and hashtags for this conference are #OLCInnovate and #OLCVelocity.
 Feel free to create a custom hashtag for your own presentation as well.
 Presenters may indicate a custom hashtag in the presentation claiming process.
 We also suggest you post hashtags at the start of your session and encourage attendees to use them.

-The 2019 conference in its fourth year had an onsite attendance of 1,275 and a virtual attendance of 1000 from over 550+ institutions, 50 states & territories, and 13 countries.
+The 2020 conference in its fifth year was an all-virtual event due to COVID-19 and had 5,500 registrants participating from nearly 500 institutions/organizations, representing all 50 states plus the District of Columbia and Puerto Rico, and 35 countries around the globe.
+Prior to this, the 2019 conference in its fourth year had an onsite attendance of 1,275 and a virtual attendance of 1000 from over 550+ institutions, 50 states & territories, and 13 countries.

-The final date presenters can submit edits to their abstracts or submit co-presenter information is February 5, 2020.
-Any changes submitted after that date will not be included in the printed Schedule at a Glance and may or may not be updated on the website and mobile app.
-Any changes to presenters, session descriptions, etc. must be submitted no later than February 5 to firstname.lastname@example.org.
+The final date presenters can submit edits to their abstracts or submit co-presenter information is January 20, 2021.
+Any changes submitted after that date will not may not be updated on the website and mobile app.
+Any changes to presenters, session descriptions, etc. must be submitted no later than January 20 to firstname.lastname@example.org.

 Yes, all proposals go through a rigorous 3-phase review process.
 The first phase consists of a double-blind peer-review.
 The second phase is review and recommendation by the track chairs.
 The third phase is final review by the conference and program chairs and the OLC conference team.

-Yes, OLC has contracted for a special room rate at the Sheraton Grand Chicago, where the conference will be held.
-Attendees of the conference must book their hotel room through the conference website travel page no later than Monday, March 9, 2020 in order to receive discounted rates starting at $249+* per night plus taxes and fees.
+Yes, OLC has contracted for a special room rate at the Gaylord Rockies Resort & Convention Center, where the conference will be held.
+Attendees of the conference must book their hotel room through the conference website travel page no later than Tuesday, February 23, 2021 in order to receive discounted rates starting at $249+* per night plus taxes and fees.
 The special conference rate also applies for three days prior to and three days after the conclusion of the conference.
 You will be able to make your hotel reservations using the reservations link on the travel page.

 The conference website will have a complete listing of sessions where you may find the date and time assigned for your presentation.
-After the schedule is published in December, you may search for your presentation date/time/room assignment.
+After the schedule is published, you may search for your presentation date/time/room assignment.
 You may search a number of ways – by track, by presentation type, date, etc. – to find your presentation.
 You can also use the Presenter tab to search by your last name.
 There are advanced search filters in the “Search” tab that allow you to search by keyword, date, session type, track, audience, or special session type.
 Click on the link for your presentation and you will see the full description for your session.
 Please refer to the conference website if you are uncertain about your presentation type or length.
 It will be listed as part of your presentation description.
 Be sure to check back frequently as presentation rooms, dates, and times do change.
-We recommend that you plan to stay through the end of the conference (Friday at 1pm CT) and make your travel arrangements accordingly.
+We recommend that you plan to stay through the end of the conference.

 Goals for Live Stream Sessions: